kaycix/humboldtnativeplants/collections/_categories/cnps_master_inventory.md

 ---
-name: CNPS Master Inventory
+title: North Coast CNPS Nursery - Master Inventory
 layout: category
 category_tag_name: "cnps_master_inventory"

-subtext: "This is a list of all the plants available for purchase at this nursery in recent years.
-It is not a list of all the plants available currently."
+subtext: "This is a list of all the plants available at the <a href='/nursery/northcoast-cnps'>North Coast CNPS Nursery</a> in recent years.
+It is not a list of all the plants available currently.
+Please inquire about the availability of specific plants."
 ---